QuaCaTeam/quaca/paper/paper.md

 QuaCa is an extensible library facilitating the computation of steady-state atom-surface quantum friction.
 Due to its modular domain-driven structure, QuaCa can be of further use to calculate relevant quantities that are often needed in the context of electromagnetic dispersion forces.
-Quantum (or Casimir) friction is a quantum-optical fluctuation-induced force that occurs in dynamical nonequilibrium, i.e. when a number of bodies are moving relatively to one another [@pendry1997;@scheel2009].
+Quantum (or Casimir) friction is a quantum-optical fluctuation-induced force that occurs in dynamical nonequilibrium, i.e. when a number of bodies are moving relative to one another [@pendry1997;@scheel2009].
 The frictional interaction between the moving system of interest and its environment is mediated by the (material-modified) quantum vacuum and persists even at zero temperature.
 At finite temperatures, thermal fluctuations can modify the interaction and quantum friction can be connected to the Einstein-Hopf effect [@einstein1910;@milonni1981;@ford1985;@mkrtchian2003;@oelschlaeger2021].
 For a comprehensive review of quantum friction in various contexts as well as related effects in dynamical nonequilibrium, we refer, for example, to the reviews in Refs. [@volokitin2007;@dedkov2017;@reiche2022] and the references therein.